 If you can't stand the cold, don't worry because I have put together a guide with everything you can see and do in New York in winter and what to bring, what clothing to wear, etc. to make your stay there more than pleasant: what to do and what to see in winter in New York.

-33. Stick to your budget from day one (yes, it is possible!)
+Organize the trip in advance and stick to your budget from day one (yes, it is possible!)

 Perhaps less romantic but just as practical as any other advice I can give you about your trip to New York: Here are some tips to avoid spending your whole travel budget as soon as you arrive (if you're traveling on an unlimited budget this part might interest you a little less, but allow me to address the rest of us mortals).